Sir Charles Dilke, 2nd Baronet: In popular culture

 Following his death in 1911, fundraising commenced to establish a local community hospital in his Forest of Dean constituency.
 The Dilke Memorial Hospital, Cinderford, was built in 1922 and still exists as a permanent memorial to the popular MP.

 Interest in Dilke was revived by Dilke: A Victorian tragedy a 1958 non-fiction work by the Labour Party politician Roy Jenkins.
-A 1964 West End play The Right Honourable Gentleman by Michael Dyne covers the scandal that brought Dilke down.
+A 1964 West End play The Right Honourable Gentleman, by Michael Dyne, covers the scandal that brought Dilke down.

 Dilke is portrayed by Richard Leech in an episode of the 1975 ATV series Edward the Seventh.

+The intrigues involving Sir Charles Dilke were depicted in the three-part ITV drama The Member For Chelsea written by Ken Taylor and made by Granada Television with Richard Johnson as Sir Charles.
+It was broadcast over three consecutive days, 24-26 August 1981.
+The narrative centred primarily on the activities of the three Smith sisters Virginia, Maye and Helen.
+In the drama the supposed affair Sir Charles has with Virginia, which brings about his political downfall, is an invention of hers to deflect her husband's suspicions away from her real lover.

 In the 1994 film Sirens, detailing sexual licence in Australia in the 1930s, the local pub is called the "Sir Charles Dilke".